Thursday, 2 May 2024

 © Terry Gilliam © Terry Gilliam

-Gilliam's version is different in appearance but is very true to the spirit of the book in the story within a story narrative.
-The movie is about a filmmaker that is trying to adapt the the book itself and who then gets caught up in the fantasy of his own creation, much like Don Quixote when he reads too many Chivalric romances.
-The film has an added layer of intertextuality as it satirizes the filmmaking process itself, which is apt as it took Gilliam roughly thirty years to make it.
+Terry Gilliam's version is different in appearance but is very true to the spirit of the book in the 'story-within-a-story' narrative.
+The movie is about a filmmaker that is trying to adapt the the book itself and who then gets caught up in the fantasy of his own creation, much like Don Quixote when he reads too many chivalric romances.
+The film has an added layer of intertextuality as it satirizes the filmmaking process itself, which is apt, as it took Terry Gilliam roughly thirty years to make it.
 It is a very funny film despite the complexity and you do not need to have read the book to enjoy it.

 No comments: